Image credit: flickr.com/photos/joeltelling/

 - Don't get married in a venue with multiple reception spaces.
 The more reception spaces there are at your wedding venue, the more likely it is that other party guests will knowingly or unknowingly wander into your wedding area.
 For this same reason, also don't have your reception in a venue with a restaurant attached.

 - If it is possible to hold a smaller wedding reception with fewer guests, then that should also reduce the likelihood of wedding crashing and theft, as it will be much easier to notice wedding crashers and kick them out.

 Of course, we at Front Row hope your wedding gifts don’t get stolen but in case they do, having a wedding insurance policy in place would make the incident at least a little more manageable.

-Under Front Row’s Wedding Liability Insurance policy, coverage can be included for the wedding presents for loss or damage up to 7 days prior to the wedding date and up to 24 hours after the reception.
-Policies starting at $105.
+Under Front Row’s Wedding Liability Insurance policy (Canada), coverage can be included for the wedding presents for loss or damage up to 7 days prior to the wedding date and up to 24 hours after the reception.
+Policies starting at $105 (subject to change).